cormacmccarthy/boilerplate-static-node-server/README.md

 boilerplate-static-node-server
 ==============================

-Just a simple static server for node JS
+Just a simple static server for node JS preloaded with FuelUX for your convenience

 1. Clone
 1. run `npm install`